 Not every mass-murderer gets an international airport named after him.
 But Genghis Khan wasn’t a run-of-the-mill genocidal dictator.
-He was a larger-than-life figure whose massive empire was the precursor to modern-day Mongolia, and is therefore regarded by Mongolians as kind of a founding father of their country and accorded commensurate respect.
+He was a larger-than-life figure whose massive empire was the precursor to modern-day Mongolia, and who’s therefore regarded by Mongolians as kind of a founding father of their country and accorded commensurate respect.
 The fact that tens of millions of people died as a direct result of his commands – some as casualties in wars that were fought in his name, and some being outright murdered in extermination campaigns that he initiated – doesn’t detract from the esteem in which he’s held in Mongolia today.

 In June 2017, I visited Mongolia’s capital, Ulanabaatar, as well as a couple of areas outside the city.
 As well, I sought to make Mongolia the 49th country on my World Karaoke Tour, after singing in Nepal and Bhutan during the preceding week and a half.
 Here’s the story of how my visit went.